-If you want to configure another sensor and exposure setting for a different lighting condition, e.g., low light condition during the night, please click Profile to open the Profile of exposure settings page as shown below.
+If you want to configure another sensor and exposure setting for an individual day/night/schedule mode, please click Profile to open the Profile of exposure settings page as shown below.

 Activated period: Select the mode this profile to apply to: Day mode, Night mode, or Schedule mode.
-Please manually enter a range of time if you choose the Schedule mode.
-Then click Save for the configuration to take effect.
+Please manually enter a range of time if you choose Schedule mode.
+Then check Save to take effect.